 Sil pads.
 Silicone baking pads to be exact.
 These are the only thing I ever use for cookies.
 You can also line a sheet with parchment paper if you haven’t got one, but they are fairly inexpensive and make a world of difference during clean up.

 Food Scale.
 I use my food scale mostly for personal use, and less for recipe development.
 However, they are also fairly inexpensive and can be important for some recipes – like pizza dough.

 Flour.
 Never sifted, rarely leveled.
 If the amount is super important, I will use a food scale to make sure I get the ratios just right.
 I’m a big fan of King Arthur All Purpose Flour.
-I’m trying to incorporate more whole wheat and spelt flours into my recipes but I’m not quite there yet.

 Milk.
 I’m a big fan of Califia Farms.
 I always keep their unsweetened almond milk in my fridge and I use it in everything, unless noted otherwise.
 An example would be in my homemade cashew milk (duh) or something that calls for coconut milk.
-They also make some delicious cold brews and holiday drinks.
-YUM.

 Butter.
 I mean, er, butter substitute.
 All recipes will use butter at room temperature, unless noted otherwise.
 I keep Earth Balance in the fridge and use it mainly for cookies.
 I will sometimes try to substitute coconut oil or olive oil but if it says “butter” I really mean Earth Balance “buttery sticks“.